adityakanthe10/Odin-Projects/7.Odin_Admin DashBoard/Prerequisites/readme.md

 ## Advance grid Properties

 - REPEAT
-- Repeat is a css function available to the CSS Grid template properties that allow us to define a number of rows or columns and the size we want them to be withour having to manually type out each.For example
+- Repeat is a css function available to the CSS Grid template properties that allow us to define a number of rows or columns and the size we want them to be without having to manually type out each.For example
 ,in this setup

 .grid-container {